andrewkennard/andrewkennard.github.io/index.md

 Fritz-Laylin](http://www.fritzlaylinlab.org).
 I am a cell biologist, interested in how cells move rapidly in response to physical changes in their environment.
-I am currently studying this question in the single-celled eukaryote _Naegleria gruberi_ which can transition between amoeboid and flagellar migration strategies, and last shared a common ancestor with humans over a billion years ago.
-I am also looking into the mechanisms underlying  _Naegleria_'s unique cell division processes, as a case study in evolutionary cell biology and also as a route to discover treatments for infection by the related organism _Naegleria fowleri_, sometimes known as the "brain-eating amoeba."
+I am currently studying this question in the single-celled eukaryote _Naegleria gruberi_, which can transition between amoeboid and flagellar migration strategies, and last shared a common ancestor with humans over a billion years ago.
+I am also looking into the mechanisms underlying  _Naegleria_'s unique cell division processes, as a case study in evolutionary cell biology and also as a route to discover treatments for infection by the related organism _Naegleria fowleri_—sometimes known as the "brain-eating amoeba."
-To address these questions I combine of live and fixed-cell microscopy with quantitative image analysis, and I develop techniques for controlled environmental perturbations.
+To address these questions I combine live and fixed-cell microscopy with quantitative image analysis, and I develop techniques for controlled environmental perturbations.

 I received my PhD in Biophysics from Stanford University in 2021, working in the lab of